Alwaki/DiracSVT/paper.md

 ---

 # Summary
+The Dirac equation is the fundamental relativistic wave equation in quantum mechanics that describes the behavior of spin-1/2 massive particles.
+It is the generalization of the Schrodinger equation to account for relativistic effects.
+The solving of Dirac equations with various potentials have played a very important role in many areas of fundamental physics including atomic, nuclear, hadron and molecular systems.
+One of the most important aspects of contemporary nuclear physics is the study of the shell evolution of exotic nuclei, which refers to the potentially dramatic changes in the shell structure as one approaches the driplines with excessive protons or neutrons [6].
+The evolution of the shell structure, which is crucial for our understanding of nuclear stability as well as the origin of heavy elements, can be induced by the isospin dependence of the spin-orbital as well as tensor potentials in various mean field model approaches.
+The Dirac equation is unique for such study since it provides not only insight on the origin of spin-orbital potentials as a the competition of scalar and vector potentials [1] but also the possibility to add a tensor potential at the mean field level.

+This software focuses on numerically solving the
-The solving of the Dirac equation has played a very important role in many areas of fundamental physics.
-In this work we present the Dirac equation solver, DiracSVT, which solve the Dirac equation with Scalar, Vector as well as Tensor nuclear potentials in the spherical coordinate space.
+Dirac equation with scalar, vector as well as tensor potentials in the spherical coordinate space.
 The shooting method is utilized with a Runge-Kutta 4 integration scheme.
 The potentials are parameterized in a Woods-Saxon form, which reproduce well the known single-particle states around all doubly-magic nuclei and can be applied to